entzmingerc/drumcrow/README.md

 ```
 -4 cycles of various trigger patterns.
 Each A or B represents a trigger.

-### Harmonic Sequencer
+### Harmonic CAW Sequencer
 Parameters `56X, 57X, 58X, 59X` set the frequency multiplier for each step 1, 2, 3, 4.
-Default values for each step is {1, 1, 1, 1} but each step can be set to 0, 1/10, 1/9, ...
-1/2, 1, 2, ...
+Default values for each step is {1, 1, 1, 1} but each step can be set to 1/10, 1/9, ...
+1/2, 1/1, 1, 1, 2, ...
 9, 10.
 For example, if channel 1 note is set to 400Hz and the multiplier is set to 3 then you will hear 1200Hz.
 This is the 3rd harmonic of the fundamental frequency 400Hz.
 Harmonic sequencers [sequence ratios](https://www.youtube.com/watch?v=yA9uguVcd6o) instead of absolute values.
 Harmonics are integer values, subharmonics are fractional multipliers.
-Each trigger we step forward to the next ratio depending on the direction of Flaps.
+Each trigger we step forward to the next ratio depending on the direction of flaps `55X`.
 Sequencing the note value is ON by default, but it can be turned off using `18X`.
-The sequencer can be mapped to LFO cycle time `36X` using the parameter `16X` which sets the mod depth (0 ...
-2) of the sequencer value.
-The sequencer can be mapped to AMP ENV cycle time `46X` using the parameter `17X` which sets the mod depth (0 ...
-2) of the sequencer value.
+The sequencer can be mapped to lfo cycle time `36X` using the parameter `16X` which sets the mod depth (0x ...
+2x) of the sequencer value.
+The sequencer can be mapped to amp env cycle time `46X` using the parameter `17X` which sets the mod depth (0x ...
+2x) of the sequencer value.

-Flaps `55X` sets how many steps forward we step each trigger {1, 2, 3, 4}.
-Results in 4 step directions
+flaps `55X` sets what direction we step for each trigger
+If our CAW sequence is {1, 3, 1/2, 4} and we are at 1/2:
-Flaps = 1, forwards
+flaps = 1, forwards, next step is 4
-Flaps = 2, switches between current step and two steps forward
+flaps = 2, two steps forward, next step is 1
-Flaps = 3, backwards
+flaps = 3, backwards, next step is 3
-Flaps = 4, no change
+flaps = 4, no change, next step is 1/2

 ### CAW!
 TRIG SEQ IDEAS
+Try using trig seq simultaneously with external TT sequencing using CROW.C3
+Try sequencing trig seq parameters directly with CROW.C2
 Try setting all channels to the same note and volume using CROW.C3, and then sequence each channel differently.
-Try sequencing AMP ENV cycle time `17X` for open / closed high hat sounds.
+Try sequencing amp env cycle time `17X` for open / closed high hat sounds.
 Try turning on and off trigger sequencers at various rates to step patterns irregularly.
-Try using Flaps to change all channels' directions simultaneously.
+Try using flaps to change all channels' directions simultaneously.
 Try making noise by cranking tempo up to 2000 BPM and using subharmonic divisions and trigger length divisions.
-Try sequencing the LFO cycle rate with `16X`, make wubs with LFO frequency mod depth `31X` and PW mod depth `34X`.
+Try sequencing the lfo cycle rate with `16X`, make wubs with lfo frequency mod depth `31X` and PW mod depth `34X`.

 # Future Development
 - port to norns, currently prototyping nb_drumcrow